 Target Strategies Time scale Responsibility Success Criteria Improve access for individuals with a visual impairment.
 Liaise with outside agencies to support individual needs.
 SLT, with support from Vision Team, to survey all areas of the school requiring access to identify access issues.
 Any work identified by survey will be prioritised to improve access for children with a visual impairment.
 Ongoing Autumn Term Autumn Term SEN coordinat or SLT SEN coordinat or Individuals with a Visual impairment feel safe within the school environment.
 The site is accessible for all.
 Improve access for individuals with a physical disability.
 Liaise with outside agencies to support individual needs.
 SLT, with physiotherapy and Occupational therapy support, to survey all areas of the school requiring access to identify access issues.
 Actions from survey will be prioritised to improve access for individuals with a physical disability.
 On going Autumn Term Autumn Term SEN coordinat or SLT SEN coordinat or Individuals with a physical disability feel safe within the school environment.
 The site is accessible for all.
 Ensure all fire escape routes are suitable for all and that all pupils with a disability can be safely evacuated.
 Request advice from Fire Officer on accessibility of exit routes and fire doors.
 Put in place Personal Emergency Evacuation Plans for all children with a disability - read and signed by all relevant staff.
 Use the Academy Trust Policy.
 Develop and improve the system to ensure all staff are aware of their responsibilities.
 Ensure fire risk assessments for the site are up to date.
-Autumn Term Autumn Term On going SENCO All children with a disability and staff working with them are safe and confident in the event of fire.
+Autumn Term Autumn Term On going SLT SENCO All children with a disability and staff working with them are safe and confident in the event of fire.

 Adapt the physical environment to meet the needs of children with disabilities.
 Where needed Workstations for children with ASD.
 Amplification systems for Hearing Impaired.
 Taking advice from external agencies about modifications or adaptations that need to be made.
+Autumn Term On going On going SENCO and Class Teacher SENCO The physical environment is accessible to all.
 Every attempt will be made to provide specialist equipment and learning aids will be provided where appropriate.
 Ensure visual timetables are in place- adapted for identified pupils, if needed.
 This is a minimum non-negotiable for all classrooms and workstations.
-Autumn Term On going On going On going SENCO and Class Teacher SENCO The physical environment is accessible to all.
-Ensure that all outdoor and play areas are accessible for all children including those with disabilities.
+On going SENCO Ensure that all outdoor and play areas are accessible for all children including those with disabilities.
 Audit the outdoor, play areas and equipment with children and their parents to identify any access difficulties.
 Autumn Term SLT All individuals with disabilities be able to access the outdoor environment independently.
 All to have an understanding of each other's needs